wp-plugins/birthdays-widget/readme.txt

 Some features:

 * Export to csv file
+* Import/Restore from csv
+* Greek & English Languages

 == Installation ==